NethServer/nethsecurity/packages/ns-api/README.md

 {"result": "success"}
 ```

-The `system_id` field can be omitted, in that case firewall will be identified by its MAC address.
+The `unit_id` field can be omitted, in that case firewall will be identified by its MAC address.

 ### unregister